1. Swap unused and unwanted seeds

 If you're going to someone's house for a meal, a thoughtful gift from the garden can often be more appreciated than a bottle of wine or box of chocolates bought in a hurry from the supermarket.

 Giving your hosts a bunch of beautiful flowers just picked from your garden, along with a selection of fresh vegetables thoughtfully chosen with the recipients in mind will not only save you money, it will make your gift stand out from the crowd.
-Just don't hand them a kilo of runner beans!
+You could even bake a cake using some of your produce, such as a courgette cake or raspberry cake.

 As well as the fresh air, exercise and bags of delicious, homegrown fruit and veg, remember that every hour spent working on your garden is less time spent on expensive retail therapy, or a gym membership.